snowplow/advanced-analytics-web-accelerator/content/_index.md

         dateFormat  HH-mm
         axisFormat %M
         section 1.
 Track
-        8h          :track, 00-00, 6m
+        6h          :track, 00-00, 6m
         section 2.
 Enrich
-        4h          :enrich, after track, 2m
+        2h          :enrich, after track, 2m
         section 3.
 Model
-        2h          :model, after enrich, 4m
+        4h          :model, after enrich, 4m
         section 4.
 Visualise
-        5h          :visaualise, after model, 4m
+        4h          :visaualise, after model, 4m
 {{</mermaid >}}

 ***

 #### Prerequisites

+**To Complete Tracking Steps (Optional)**
-- Snowplow Pipeline
+- Snowplow pipeline
-- Web app to implement tracking on
+- Web app to implement tracking

+**To Complete Modelling and Visualisation**
 - dbt installed
-  - a new dbt project created and configured
+  - New dbt project created and configured
-  - a dataset of web events from the Snowplow Javascript tracker in your data warehouse (Snowflake will be used for illustration but the package also supports BigQuery, Databricks, Postgres and Redshift)
+  - Dataset of web events from the Snowplow Javascript tracker in your data warehouse (Snowflake will be used for illustration but the package also supports BigQuery, Databricks, Postgres and Redshift) **or**  Provided sample data loaded into Snowflake
+- Python 3 Installed